A Story of Welcome and Friendship

 We have all understood loneliness in a new way this year, felt it deeply, and recognized the valuable interactions we have been missing out on.
 International House has found safe and socially distant ways to foster connection—and, though our numbers are smaller, this community is as diverse as ever.
 You would be proud to see how this group is embracing the spirit of International House and leaning on each other to navigate this difficult time.

-I hope you will honor their commitment to the legacy of our global community and support these resident members as they find a way to connect, learn and grow together.
+We hope you will honor their commitment to the legacy of our global community and support these resident members as they find a way to connect, learn and grow together.
 A gift in support of International House shows your support of their journey.
-I am asking you to make a gift as generous as you can, so that International House can foster an inclusive global community.
+We are asking you to make a gift as generous as you can, so that International House can foster an inclusive global community.
 Together we can make sure our new arrivals see that they have come to the right place.

 With sincere thanks,

 P.S.
-I would be so glad to help you say thank you to the person who made you feel most welcome at I-House.
-Share your story with me at email@example.com.
+We would be so happy to help you express your gratitude to the person who made you feel the most welcome at I-House.
+Share your story with us at email@example.com.